 Seeds can be donated before the Seed and Start Fair.
-Drop-off locations are Kalispell, Columbia Falls, and Bigfork ImagineIF libraries, Eureka Library, Whitefish Library, and The Good Seed Company in Whitefish.
-Look for the box marked “Free the Seeds.”.
+Drop-off locations are Kalispell, Columbia Falls, and Bigfork ImagineIF libraries, Eureka Library, Whitefish Library, Camas Organic Market in Hot Springs, and The Good Seed Company in Whitefish.
+Look for the box near the entrance marked “Free the Seeds”.
 You can also bring your saved seeds on the day of the fair.

 Please label your donations with as much of the following information as possible: